Cameron Tait: Reception

 For his portrayal of Cameron, MacPherson received a nomination for Most Popular Newcomer at the 9th National Television Awards in October 2003.
 A reporter for The Sydney Morning Herald said MacPherson was the favourite to win the award, but he lost out to Nigel Harman of EastEnders.
 The reporter also stated that MacPherson had become "an audience favourite" since his debut in The Bill.
 Executive producer Paul Marquess also pointed out that MacPherson was very popular with younger viewers of The Bill due to his stint on Neighbours.
 A Daily Record reporter observed that the character's entrance was "rather unorthodox".
 They also opined that MacPherson was introduced to be "the new eye candy" for the viewers.
+Cameron Adams of the Herald Sun singled out MacPherson's first episode as part of his television choices feature.
+He quipped "This is the episode where former Neighbours shirt-remover Daniel McPherson arrives in Sun Hill without hair and indeed without clothes.
+His first scene sees him wandering around his house nude and listening to Coldplay."

 The character's good looks were often remarked upon, with a columnist for The Daily Telegraph calling him "hunky".
 Another writer for the newspaper branded Cameron "a new Sun Hill bobby dazzler", while Sue Carroll of the Daily Mirror dubbed him "the boy wonder from Down Under" and commented that "he makes an arresting sight".
 Another critic for The Daily Telegraph called Cameron a "twinkly Aussie plod", while an Evening Herald reporter branded him "laid-back".
 An Irish Independent columnist thought he was "lovestruck" over Kerry.
 A number of episodes featuring Cameron were chosen by Daily Record critics for their Pick of Day or Pick of the Box feature, including his first day on duty, his reaction to Niamh's death, and his and Honey's attempt to save two children from the Thames, which they branded "a life-changing case".